elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/networking/bonding.rst

 tlb_dynamic_lb

-	Specifies if dynamic shuffling of flows is enabled in tlb or alb mode.
+	Specifies if dynamic shuffling of flows is enabled in tlb mode.
 The value has no effect on any other modes.

 	The default behavior of tlb mode is to shuffle active flows across slaves based on the load in that interval.
 This gives nice lb